Social videos are convincing, and they resonate with users; this is good news.

 But with the incredible technology available today, we have more resources than ever before to make this task more manageable.

-One year ago, we wrote about the 5 best video editing apps in 2016, but a lot has changed and improved since then– including some of the apps we’d originally written about!
+We wrote this post for the first time in 2016; it included only five video editing apps.
+We updated it last year, adding six new (at that time) apps.
+But a lot has changed and improved since then– including some of the apps we’d initially written about!

-In this recently updated post, we’re going to look at 11 of the best video apps and software for 2017 that will cover all your video editing needs, along with some best social video practices.
+In this update, we’re going to look at 16 of the best video apps and software for 2018 that will cover all your video editing needs, along with some best social video practices.

 - 65% of senior marketing executives believe that visual assets (including video) are essential to how their brand story is communicated